tlr24/mywebclass-agile-docs/documentation/themes/theme_1.md

   - Task 4.1: Add a Privacy Policy Page
     - Automated Test Case 4.1.1: Verify that the Privacy Policy page is accessible from the website.
     - Manual Test Case 4.1.2: Verify that the Privacy Policy page explains how you collect and use user data, and how users can exercise their rights under the GDPR.

+## DEVELOPMENT NOTES

+- Should probably add a testing plan even if its something that you don't know how to implement since we are gonna be working on it.